Carl-Gustaf – the legendary multi-role weapon system for the modern battlefield

 In situations like this, it’s both strategically and logistically unfeasible to rely upon heavy support.
 The key motive for infantry is to be able to quickly and efficiently respond to any threats they encounter.
 Their lives often depend on it.

-Since its release in 2014, eleven customers have acquired the latest system, including the Australian Army, Swedish Armed Forces and U.S. Army.
+Since its release in 2014, fourteen customers have acquired the latest system, including the Australian Army, Swedish Armed Forces and U.S. Army.
 With all the successes in the history of the Carl-Gustaf system and its latest version there is no indication that it is about to stop or even slow down.
 Customers that uses old versions of the system are now looking into an upgrade to the latest version.
 With the future in mind when designing Carl-Gustaf M4, the system will adapt for future needs and operations.
-Currently, new ammunition is being developed, for example a programmable high-explosive grenade and a guided Carl-Gustaf munition, that Saab together with Raytheon will demonstrate for the U.S. Army.
+Currently, new ammunition is being developed, for example a programmable high-explosive grenade and a guided Carl-Gustaf munition.